McSam27/reactnd-udaci-cards/README.md

 * Install all project dependencies with `yarn install`
 * Launch the app with `yarn start`

-## Requirements
+## Development

-The app was tested and developed using an iOS iPhone X simulator running `11.2` and might not work or look that well on Android devices.
+The app was tested and developed using an iOS iPhone X simulator running `11.2` and a physical Pixel 2 (Android Pie).

 ### api.js